 Step 4 - Stitch

 Here are some different suggestions for stitching your single fold hem.
 The choice of stitch will depend on the type of fabric and the finished look you want on the front of the garment.
-Time is another factor, machine stitching is much quicker.
+Time is another factor, keeping in mind that machine stitching is much quicker.

 Catch stitch also makes a firm hand-stitched hemming stitch and can be done without neatening the raw edge.

 Modern machines have many different decorative stitches available.
-Try out different wavy lines and zigzag stitches in different colors of thread for some interesting ideas.
+Try out other wavy lines and zigzag stitches in various thread colors for some exciting ideas.

 Single Fold Hem - Tips